What is a Convolutional Neural Network? An Engineer's Guide

 The first few layers are convolution layers, which are responsible for extracting the basic features of the image such as edges and shape.

-The next few layers are pooling layers, which are responsible for reducing the size of feature maps.
+The next few layers are pooling layers, which are the output layer responsible for reducing the size of feature maps.

 Finally, the last layer is the fully connected (FC) layer, which is responsible for classifying the image into one of the given categories.